 Excel file (preferred), MS Word file, Handwritten lists

 Records should include:

-- Species name (scientific) - Bradley and Fletcher number not essential
+- Species name (scientific) - the Agassiz, Beavan and Heckford number are not essential

 - Quantity and Stage (eg adult, larva)

 - Recorder and Determiner names.
 If identification is provided online, the proper name of the identifier (not a pseudonym) should be listed under the determiner

 - Method (eg light trapping, larval, field observation etc)

 - Comments (eg bred ex larva; dissected, foodplant)